Formal Verification of a Distributed Dynamic Reconfiguration Protocol: The Inductive Invariant

 Note that, although having a tool for finding counterexamples to induction is helpful for finding errors in candidate inductive invariants, it still does not provide much guidance in developing an inductive invariant from scratch.
 That is, it does not necessarily provide a systematic methodology for converging to a correct inductive invariant.
 Rather, development of our inductive invariant still required a large amount of creativity and human reasoning, largely driven by strong prior intuitions about the correctness of the protocol.
+For example, rather than aiming to develop the entire inductive invariant at once, we were able to develop it in components, based partially on human intuition about certain auxiliary lemmas that we knew must hold true of the overall protocol.
+For example, the $ElectionSafety$ and the $LogMatching$ invariants (shown in Figure \ref{fig:inductive-invariant}) are two such lemmas that we worked on establishing first, before moving on to discover the additional conjuncts needed to establish the $LeaderCompleteness$ property.